openphacts/ops-docker/README.md

 Explorer web interface.

-**External services**: The following components of the Open PHACTS platform is not yet included in this release, and invoke public APIs:
+**External services**: The following components of the Open PHACTS platform is not yet included in this release.

-- Chemical structure search APIs (e.g. SMILEStoCSID and Similarity search) calls http://ops.rsc.org/
+- Chemical Resolution Service APIs (e.g. SMILEStoCSID and Similarity search)
-- Text to Concept search calls http://conceptwiki.openlinksw.com/
+- Text to Concept search calls

+You can modify `docker-compose.yml` to enable usage of the public APIs for these.

 ## Requirements

 Roughly minimal hardware requirements:
-  - ~ 100 GB of disk space
+  - ~ 150 GB of disk space
-  - ~ 16 GB of RAM
+  - ~ 10 GB of RAM
   - ~ 4 CPU core

 Recommended hardware:
   - ~ 250 GB of SSD disk
   - ~ 128 GB of RAM
-  - > 8 CPU cores
+  - ~ 8 CPU cores

 Prerequisites: